Phosphor

 auto backend = std::make_unique<JsonBackend>(configPath);

-Store settings(std::move(backend), myAppSchema()); // consumer builds its own Schema
+Store settings(backend.get(), myAppSchema()); // consumer builds its own Schema

 bool zoneSpanEnabled =